MarcoBlaesing/zeroDepLab/04-m365-sso-lcm.md

 ## Verify SSO for New Employee to Office 365

-In the Virtual Desktop, test single sign-on to Microsoft Office 365 for your new employee.
+Test single sign-on to Microsoft Office 365 for your new employee.

-1. Return to your **Virtual Desktop**.
+1. Logout from your Okta Admin Dashbaord and close your browser
-1. Open **Chrome**, and then sign in to your **Okta** tenant with your username and password.
+1. Open your browser, and then sign in to your **Okta** tenant with your username and password.
 1. Verify that your End-User Dashboard displays the Office 365 applications.
 1. Click the **Microsoft Office 365 Word Online** app.